openstack-archive/tripleo-quickstart-extras/roles/create-zuul-based-reproducer/README.md

 Example Playbook
 ----------------

-This role generates a launcher-playbook:
+This role generates a launcher-playbook and overrides RPM and PyPi mirrors for Centos 8:

 - hosts: localhost
   tasks: